 How to Tell When Your Betta Is Sleeping

 Now that you know those beautiful bettas (and all fish) actually do sleep, you may wonder how to tell when they're doing it.
 You can assume a betta will take the opportunity to get some real rest anytime his environment goes dark.
 This typically happens when you shut off his tank light for the evening.
 After a short time, he'll find a comfortable spot to rest and basically become inactive for a while until something startles him or the light returns.

 Bettas May Take Short Daytime Naps

 Bettas sometimes take short naps during the day.
 If you've ever noticed your pet lying on the bottom of his tank doing nothing in particular, he could be asleep.
 In other cases, your fish may hang motionless at the top of his tank while he rests.
 Some people panic when they find their betta in either state because they think their pet has died, and indeed, there is not a lot of difference in the way a sleeping betta and a dead betta look.
 Thankfully, the fish is simply asleep in most instances.

 Bettas also take infrequent naps during the day.
 You may notice your fish resting at the base of a plant, or perhaps he's even resting amongst the leaves.
-Bettas like to find a secure place to rest when they can, so they'll scout out spots beneath or inside tank ornaments, behind filters and any place else that makes them feel safe from harm.
-You can create ideal sleeping spots by adding a bushy plant, either real or a soft, artificial aquarium plant, or by leaning a piece of shale against the side of the tank.
+Bettas like to find a secure place to rest when they can, so they'll scout out spots beneath or inside tank ornaments, behind filters and anyplace else that makes them feel safe from harm.
+You can create ideal sleeping spots by adding a bushy plant, either a real or a soft, artificial aquarium plant, or by leaning a piece of shale against the side of the tank.

 Let Your Fish Have His Rest